The 2020 Credit Score Guide – Chapter Three

 There’s often confusion about what information is held by credit reference agencies.
 This is made worse since many British consumers don’t check their credit file to see what data it contains.
-This article explains:
+In fact, last year Experian estimated that almost half of Brits have never checked their credit score before.
+This chapter will help you understand what is contained in your credit report so you know what to be aware of when paying bills and signing up for financial products.

 - What data your credit report contains